dasher-project/dasher-web/readme.md

 Backlog
 =======
--   Change the message to be a list of Unicode code points.
 -   Tidy up the drawing of the text for boxes at the top and bottom edges of the window.
 A box whose middle is out of the window should float to its top, maybe.